Magnum Goldcorp Fact Sheet

 The LH Property is a gold exploration property consisting of 19 contiguous crown granted claims and 7 mineral claims, located approximately 7 km south of Silverton, British Columbia, on the east side of Slocan Lake.
 As announced April 27, 2016, Magnum now owns 100% of the LH Property.

-In October 2012, International Bethlehem Mining Corp completed a 246 metre drill hole in the Ridge Zone, approximately twinning Noranda Hole LH88-23 which reported an intersection of 10.78m grading 4.38g/t Au confirmed the presence of the Ridge Zone mineralization.
+In 1987 surface prospecting and soil geochemistry by Noranda Mines located the Ridge Zone which they tested by eight drill holes.
+The property was picked up by International Bethlehem Mining Corp.
+(International Bethlehem) and in October 2012 the company completed a 246 metre drill program in the Ridge Zone, approximately twinning Noranda Hole LH88-23, which reported an intersection of 10.78m grading 4.38g/t Au and confirmed the presence of the Ridge Zone mineralization.

 The prominent magnetic anomaly associated with the LH Underground workings is interpreted to extend at least 150 m along strike.
 The magnetic anomaly spatially associated with the LH Underground workings extends east to the steep ridge defining the eastern margin of the Fingland Creek drainage basin.
 Two additional, sub-parallel anomalies are evident immediately south of the LH anomaly, spaced approximately 50 m apart.
 These are tentatively interpreted as sub-parallel mineralized trends similar to the LH system.
 Additional local magnetic anomalies are evident on single lines or extending over at least two adjacent lines and, therefore, approximately 30 to 100 m in strike length.
 There are a relatively large number of magnetic anomalies identified on the central to eastern portion of the 2017 survey grid for subsequent follow-up.